- Purchase the complete Expat Arrivals Argentina Guide (PDF)

 Types of accommodation in Argentina

-Argentina offers a diverse selection of accommodations that cater to the varying tastes and needs of expats.
+Argentina offers a diverse selection of accommodation options that cater to the varying tastes and needs of expats.
 The type of housing that expats can expect to find in Argentina will depend on their location and budget.
 Below are some different types of accommodation available in Argentina.

 Expats who prefer to live in the city centre of Buenos Aires and other major cities will find high-rise apartments in modern buildings.
 These apartments come with a range of amenities such as swimming pools, gyms and 24-hour security.
 They are particularly popular among young professionals and expats who enjoy the convenience of having access to shops, restaurants and nightlife.